polljoy/polljoy-web/README.md

 ### Poll object data structure

-All callbacks will returnt the associated poll in JSON format. data structure will look like:
+All callbacks will return the associated poll in JSON format. data structure will look like:

 ```
 active: true